pachterlab/GYP_2022/README.md

 *Monod* is under active development, and its most recent version is located in the [dev branch](https://github.com/pachterlab/monod/tree/dev).
 The real data analysis was performed without explicit multithreading, using a single 3.7GHz core on a dedicated server.
 Raw data and *Monod* results are available on [Zenodo](https://zenodo.org/record/7217195).
 The simulations can be immediately reproduced using Google Colaboratory.

+# Reproducibility guide

+To obtain brain FASTQ files, download them from NeMO.
+To obtain liver FASTQ files, use the scripts in `counting/liver/` to convert BAM or SRA files.

+To obtain whitelists for the liver dataset, run `gg220908_liver_whitelist.ipynb`.

+To obtain count matrices, build a `kb` intronic reference (as described [previously](https://github.com/pachterlab/GP_2021_3/tree/master/processing_scripts/make_references)) and run the scripts in `counting/kb/` to obtain spliced and unspliced count matrices in the `loom` format.
+The results of the `kb` pipeline are available on [Zenodo](https://zenodo.org/record/7217195).

+To run the *Monod* pipeline, run `gg220909_monod_allen.ipynb` and `gg220909_monod_liver.ipynb` using the `loom` files and annotations.

+To generate Figures 1c and 3, run `gg220909_monod_analysis.ipynb` using the *Monod* search data and result files.
+These files are available on [Zenodo](https://zenodo.org/record/7217195).

+To generate Figure 2, run `gg220909_telegraph.ipynb`.